huntdatacenter/docs/docs/coordination/data/README.md

 # Introduction to data coordination

-The aim of this section is to gather information relevant to data coordination under a data space.
+**The aim of this section is to gather information relevant to data coordination under a data space.**

+See our [data coordinator FAQ](/data/faq) for frequently asked questions.

 ::: tip
 [Contact us](/contact) with your burning topics to expand this section.